 With music and song, which are the sounds of human voices and of inanimate objects, progress has occurred in the range and quality of the instruments, the structure of the sound patterns, and the training of the performers.
 There has also been a developing range of complexity.
 Consistency and precision of tone and pitch have improved in accordance with the technology of materials.
 And every culture has developed its own set of instruments and musical styles.

-Most music accepts specific sets of allowable notes, that is of relationships between the frequencies of musical sounds.
+Most music accepts specific sets of allowable notes, that is of relationships between the frequencies of sounds.
 Most sets are based on octaves, that is on two key frequencies, one at twice the frequency of the other.
-The interval between them is then divided into smaller intervals, seven in most western societies and fewer in some others.
+The interval between them is then divided into smaller intervals, eight in most western societies, and fewer in some others.
 Combinations of two or more notes being played simultaneously are called chords.
 At first chords were all regarded to be unpleasant, but slowly more and more combinations were progressively accepted.

 The history of progress